jrgrant560/jrgrant560/README.md

 Hi.
 My name is Jacob Grant.

-I am a Full Stack Web Developer, specializing in Front End Work using React.
+I am a Full Stack Web Developer, mostly specializing in the Front End experience.